enonic/enonic/office-league/features/README.md

 ### Version 3
 * Localization
+* Blog posts/rticles

 ### Version 4
 * Sensors (Connected by bluetooth) to record the score
 * Camera (Goal replays)

-## Technical choices
+## Technical requirements
 * The data should be retrieve from the back-end using GraphQL
-* The data (except the landing pages of the blog posts) should be stored as node directly
+* The data (except the landing pages) should be stored as node directly